fatfisz/floox/README.md

 #### `setState(partialState, [callback])`

-The method combines the current state with the partial state, notifies all connected components through the listeners (they are set up automatically when you use `connectFloox`), and after the changes are applied calls `callback` (it's optional).
+The method combines the current state with the partial state, notifies all connected components through the listeners (they are set up automatically when you use `connectFloox`), and calls `callback` after the changes are applied (it's optional).
 You won't be able to use `setState` before the previous call finishes (`callback` is the safe place to do it).

 #### `batch(changes, [callback])`

 This method allows you to collect `setState` calls inside the `changes` function and then apply the changes at once, similarly notifying all connected components and calling `callback` afterwards.
 This is useful when you don't want each state change to cause re-rendering.
-Because changes have to made synchronously with `setState`, there is no space for any data flow loops, i.e. changes that induce other changes.
+Because changes have to be made synchronously with `setState`, there is no space for any data flow loops, i.e. changes that induce other changes.
 Use it like that:
 ```js
 this.batch(() => {